"Your problem is to change the gap which exists between where you are now and the goal you intend to achieve" - Earl Nightingale

 The true purpose of Gap Analysis is not limited to ascertaining gaps differentiating the present state and the desired state along with the reasons for the same.
 A Gap Analysis is rather meant to suggest action terms for improvement such that the gaps can be filled.
 Remember, Gap Analysis is more of an improvement tool than simply being a technique for tracking vision and objectives.
 Consequently, the following measures need to be taken once the anticipated state is examined, the current state is assessed and reasons for gaps are identified.

+Every change management process starts with planning.
 After ascertaining the reasons why organizations or individuals are lagging behind in their objectives or vision, strategic planning needs to be undertaken.
 While one important component of planning must cater to the mitigation of reasons for poor performance, the other aspect of planning should be based on devising the roadmap ahead to reach the desired state.
 Individuals or organizations need to plan on compensating for the gaps in progress thus far so that the desired state can still be achieved in the stipulated time.

 This planning will involve the following elements